SajalDevX/E-CommerceBackend/README.md

 This repository contains the client-side code for the E-commerce App built using Kotlin Multiplatform.

-The backend server code for this Social Media App is being developed in parallel.
-Find the server repository [here](https://github.com/SajalDevX/FlashCart).
+The backend Frontend for the E-commerce is being developed in parallel.
+Find the repository [here](https://github.com/SajalDevX/FlashCart).